IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 ### 3.102.1 Scope

-This transaction shall be used by Resource Servers to request an OAuth2.1-compliant bearer token evaluation from an Authorization Server.
+This transaction is used by Resource Servers to request an OAuth2.1-compliant bearer token evaluation from an Authorization Server.

 ### 3.102.2 Actor Roles